Have you ever heard the term “growth mindset”? What does that even mean?! Let’s find out!

-Whenever you notice the fixed mindset voice influencing your thought and behavior, setting you up for failure, retaliate.
+Whenever you notice the fixed mindset voice influencing your thoughts and behavior, setting you up for failure, retaliate.
 Talk back to the voice using positive reinforcements.
-Dweck offers many examples for this situation:
+Dweck offers many examples of this situation:

 The fixed mindset says, “Are you sure you can do it?
 Maybe you don’t have the talent.”

 The growth mindset answers, “I’m not sure I can do it now, but I think I can learn to with time and effort.”

 Fixed mindset: “What if you fail–you’ll be a failure.”

 Growth mindset: “Most successful people had failures along the way.”

 The last step is to act on the growth mindset.
 It’s important to recognize where you’re going off and take charge of your thoughts.

 But it’s equally important to act on those growth mindset thoughts to get anything meaningful out of this strategy.